|

 Americans, sychronized

-religious experience is more direct and illuminating, more
+religious experience is directly illuminating,

 spontaneous,

-Sometimes they see visions, which
+Sometimes they see visions, which may be of

-may be of Jesus Himself.
+Jesus Himself.

-Sometimes they hear the
+Sometimes they simply feel the

-voice of the Great Spirit.
+Great Spirit.

-those personal shortcomings which must be corrected to stay within the
+shortcomings to be corrected within the

 Will of God.